Chapel of Love (London Boys song): Critical reception

-On its release, Smash Hits, wrote "The rubber men in the ill-advised vests return to form with a mental Euro-stunner of 'London Nights' hilarity; prepostous classical bit at the beginning, thumping chorus about crying in the chapel (enough to make Duke Elvis Priestly do cartwheels in his grave), bells bonging, cymbals freaking out completely, deep-throated huskings in the background a-plenty - not one with-it house beat happening flare in sight.
+On its release, Smash Hits, wrote "The rubber men in the ill-advised vests return to form with a mental Euro-stunner of 'London Nights' hilarity; preposterous classical bit at the beginning, thumping chorus about crying in the chapel (enough to make Duke Elvis Priestly do cartwheels in his grave), bells bonging, cymbals freaking out completely, deep-throated huskings in the background a-plenty - not one with-it house beat happening flare in sight.
 Quite right, too.
 Their resolute unfashionableness is their genius for they are, after all, the new ABBA.
 All hail the Kings of Chronic!"
 Ben Thompson of New Musical Express stated, "Producer Ralf Rene Maul is one of the last great unsung heroes of popular music - he is George 'Shadow' Morton to SAW's Phil Spector.
 The London Boys' extraordinary symphonic productions - church bells, chime bars, the kitchen sink - are amongst the most extreme and deranged records you could ever wish to hear, and this one is no exception."